top of page

 Emotion Focused Family Therapy (EFFT)

 Eating disorders thrive in disconnection.
 EFFT is built on the understanding that when caregivers feel equipped and emotionally present, they become one of the most powerful forces in their child's recovery.
 This approach helps parents and loved ones move through their own fear, grief, and helplessness so they can show up with the kind of calm, attuned presence that makes it safer for their child to let go of the eating disorder.
-We work on emotional coaching skills, repair after difficult moments, and rebuilding the relational trust that eating disorders so often erode.
+We work on emotion coaching skills, repair after difficult moments, and rebuilding the relational trust that eating disorders so often erode.

 Intersubjective Theory